-- Members of staff and/or volunteers must ensure there is adequate and relevant insurance cover (including travel and medical insurance) - Where possible, the whole squad should travel in identifiable clothing, e.g. team tracksuit - If travelling abroad, check if you need visas and/or vaccinations - Potential areas of risk should be identified through a risk assessment.
-Further information on risk assessments can be found in the Practice Note - Prevention Planning - Members of staff and/or volunteers should have clear roles and responsibilities for the duration of the trip - Members of staff and/or volunteers should also familiarise themselves with the nearest hospital/A&E Department and, if travelling abroad, the details of the emergency services in the location they visit, e.g. what is the telephone number for the emergency services in that country? - If the trip involves overseas, organisers shall ensure they are aware of local procedures for dealing with concerns about the wellbeing of children and/or young people. - Members of staff and/or volunteers must ensure arrangements are in place for the supervision and risk assessment of activities during free time.
+- Where possible, the whole squad should travel in identifiable clothing e.g. team tracksuit - If travelling abroad, check if you need visas and/or vaccinations - Potential areas of risk should be identified through a risk assessment.
+Further information on risk assessments can be found in the Practice Note - Prevention Planning - Members of staff and/or volunteers should have clear roles and responsibilities for the duration of the trip

+- in the location they visit e.g. what is the telephone number for the emergency services in that country? - If the trip involves overseas organisers shall ensure they are aware of local procedures for dealing with concerns about the wellbeing of children and/or young people - Members of staff and/or volunteers must ensure arrangements are in place for the supervision and risk assessment of activities during free time